CFR Part 61 vs Part 141 Flight Training

 There are two sets of FAA regulations governing flight schools.
 They are Part 61 and Part 141.
 The most common and least important difference between the two is the minimum flight time required to obtain a Private Pilot License - 40 hours for Part 61 and 35 hours for Part 141.

-All flight instructors are licensed by the FAA.
+All Flight Instructors are licensed by the FAA.
 They must undergo training and testing to become and remain qualified to instruct student pilots.
-Part 61 schools are a business that typically rent aircraft and employ licensed flight instructors to conduct flight training.
-Part 141 schools are also businesses that conduct flight training however the flight school is licensed and accredited by the FAA.
+Part 61 flight schools are a business that typically rent aircraft and employ licensed flight instructors to conduct flight training.
+Part 141 schools are also businesses that conduct flight training and rental with the additional requirements of licensing, auditing, and accredited by the FAA.

 Learning to fly at a Part 61 school gives you flexibility to meet your schedule and learning abilities.
 You will be one-on-one with an instructor and can learn at your own pace instead of a classroom with many students.
 You can schedule at a fast or slow pace and take a little time off when needed to take vacations or meet other personal obligations.